Apply to the Program

 Steps to Successful Enrollment

 Step 1.
 Attend an Information Session

 Interested in the integrated nursing pathway?
 Join us at a general information session in our new building on the Auraria Campus (see list below for locations) and learn about the program, prerequisites and admissions process.

 - These are drop-in sessions and there is no need to RSVP.

 - Occasionally, information sessions need to be canceled due to unforeseen circumstances.
-If this occurs, notification will be posted as soon as it is available.
+If this occurs, a notification will be posted as soon as it is available.

 - If you are unable to attend one of these sessions, please make an appointment for an individual meeting with Program Coordinator Kathy Welsch.

 - Don't forget: Students in these categories (RN, LPN, RPT, prior bachelor’s, master’s, or doctoral degree) are encouraged to apply directly to other BSN accredited schools, accelerated or second-degree programs.
 Please contact Kathy Welsch with questions about this.

 2020 General Information Sessions